42Squares/LightPaper/doc/Setting Document Base URL.md

 You set the path to `DirectoryC` and hence `C.png` gets rendered.
 This is really really useful if you are editing [Jekyll][1] files.

+Also, as a convenience, [LightPaper][2] remembers your selected option for a document.
+So, once you set a base URL, you don't have to set it again.

 | Image Path                              | Base URL Option            | Renders                          | Condition                                                                            |
 |-----------------------------------------|----------------------------|----------------------------------|--------------------------------------------------------------------------------------|